Shoggomo/traefik_dynamic_public_whitelist/readme.md

-# Portbrella Whitelist Provider
+# Portbrella IP Whitelist Provider

-Use this Traefik plugin to declares IP Whitelist middlewares that synchronize to your Portbrella IP lists.
+Use this Traefik plugin to create IP Whitelist middleware that synchronizes to your Portbrella IP lists.

 ## Usage